Open Gaming

 Want to see when these games are running?
 These events don’t have sign ups, but you can see their schedule on Warhorn, where Conquest registration and game sign ups are now open!

-Presented By: Tarquin (Rabitldr)
+Presented By: Jay

 System knowledge required: None.
 System will be taught during the session.